Why does the University charge for parking?

 What do I need in order to purchase a parking permit?

 Students will need to be registered for classes, have a valid photo ID, and have a way to pay for the permit.
-During the fall and spring semesters, HUB permits must be reserved via the on-line registration process.
+During the fall, spring and summer semesters, most permits must be reserved via the on-line registration process.

 NOTE: If someone else is going to pick up a permit for you, they should have your ID.
 Immediate family members may pick up their students' permit with no problem.